binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Lack of Segmentation

-If you make it harder for a determined attacker to compromise your network resources, they may change their approach to exploiting your people, or whatever is now easier.
+If you make it harder for a determined attacker to compromise your network resources, they may change their approach towards exploiting your people, or find other means that are easier.
 When you raise the low hanging fruit, then something else becomes the new low hanging opportunity.

-Firewalling your network segment's gateway interface, and inspecting everything that should be permitted safe passage out of the given network segment, imposes restrictions.
-I often find people expecting to be able to access something via the network segment's gateway interface but unable to do so because it has not been explicitly allowed.
+Firewalling your network segment's gateway interface, and inspecting everything that should be a permitted safe passage out of the given network segment, imposes restrictions.
+I often find that people are expecting to be able to access something via the network segment's gateway interface but unable to do so because it has not been explicitly allowed.

 Applications exist that continue to target random ports in order to function, the real-time chat application Discord is one of these.
 These can be a real pain for tightened gateway interfaces if the application is mandatory.